Getting Started With NSX ALB: Part-3-NSX-T Integration

 Click on Add Subnet to specify the IP subnet corresponding to this network.

-Uncheck DHCP Enabled and IPv6 Auto Configuration check boxes.
+Uncheck the DHCP Enabled and IPv6 Auto Configuration check boxes.

-Set IP subnet and specify IP Pool and hit save.
+Set the IP subnet and specify the IP pool, and hit save.

 Hit save again.